nordic-institute/harmony-common/harmony-access-point/Readme.md

 - curl (latest)
 - git (latest)

+Required dependencies can be installed locally using the `prepare_buildhost.sh` script following the instructions explained [here](../Build.md).

 Build process is tested to succeed with at least 8GB of RAM.

 If using Docker check if there is enough memory allocated for the virtual machine in which Docker runs and also for the container.

 Run `docker stats` and check the `MEM USAGE / LIMIT` column's `LIMIT` value for this.

+## Compile natively

 Sample commands to build the Harmony eDelivery Access access point (note that we are using separate `neds-pom.xml` build tree):